massoncheg/forgejo-docs/docs/user/agit-support.md

 - [x] Ok"
 ```

+#### Changing the default push method

-To be able to easily push new commits to your pull request, you first need to switch the [default push method](https://git-scm.com/docs/git-config#Documentation/git-config.txt-pushdefault) to "upstream":
+To push commits to your Pull Request without having to specify the Refspec, you can modify the [default push method](https://git-scm.com/docs/git-config#Documentation/git-config.txt-pushdefault) to `upstream` in your Git configuration:

 ```shell
 # To only set this option for this specific repository